 Footwear: You’re likely to need hiking boots if the weather remains dry or rain boots that are mid-calf or higher to keep all the mud out if the skies open up.
 Experienced festivalgoers usually add comfy insoles to give their feet extra protection.

-Poncho or light raincoat: Go knowing one thing — it is sure to rain (as of publication, Typhoon Jongdari was expected to hit Naeba on Sunday).
+Poncho or light raincoat: Go knowing one thing — it is sure to rain.
 Umbrellas are prohibited.

 Long-sleeved jacket: You can go through an entire night at Fuji Rock in just a T-shirt, but it’s best to be ready in case the temperature plummets.

 Extra clothes: Sure, some people wash their clothes in the nearby river.
 If it rains, though, you’ll be happy you brought some extra socks.

 Flashlight and spare batteries: It gets pretty dark after sunset, especially when looking for your tent.

 Sunscreen, insect repellent, hat, sunglasses, folding fan: The Red Marquee and Cafe de Paris may have roofs, but you’re going to be exposed to the elements for pretty much the rest of the festival.

 Towels: A small towel can help protect your neck from sunburn and wipe away any sweat or rain.

 Toilet paper/tissues/wet wipes: Useful for mopping up spilled drinks and visiting the facilities.

 Painkillers: There’s nothing worse than facing a day of ear-piercingly loud music with a splitting headache brought on by one too many drinks the previous evening.